platformio/platformio-docs/ide/codeanywhere.rst

 .. note::

-    1. Please make sure to read :ref:`pio_remote` guide first.
+    1. Please make sure to read :ref:`pioremote` guide first.
-    2. You need :ref:`cmd_account` if you don't have it.
+    2. You need :ref:`pioaccount` if you don't have it.
 Registration is FREE.
     3. You should have a running :ref:`cmd_remote_agent` on a remote machine where hardware devices are connected physically or accessible for the remote operations.
 See **PIO Remote** :ref:`pio_remote_quickstart` for details.